roscoe81/enviro-monitor/README.md

 ### Config File Settings to Support Adafruit IO
 The following fields in the Enviro Monitor’s config.json file need to be populated to supply data to the Adafruit IO feeds.

-<> indicates user-defined data.
-Enter your own data here, without the <> characters.

-"enable_adafruit_io": <Set to true to enable and false to disable Adafruit IO feeds>,
+"enable_adafruit_io": Set to true to enable and false to disable Adafruit IO feeds,

-"aio_user_name": "<Your Adafruit IO User Name>",
+"aio_user_name": "Your Adafruit IO User Name",

-"aio_key": "<Your Adafruit IO Key>",
+"aio_key": "Your Adafruit IO Key",

-"aio_feed_window": <Value between 0 and 9.
+"aio_feed_window": Value between 0 and 9.
 Sets the start time for the one minute feed window (see Adafruit Throttling Control).
-Set to 0 if you only have one Enviro Monitor>,
+Set to 0 if you only have one Enviro Monitor,

-"aio_feed_sequence": <Value between 0 and 3.
-Sets the feed update start time within the one minute feed update window (see Adafruit Throttling Control ).
-Set to 0 if you only have one Enviro Monitor>,
+"aio_feed_sequence": Value between 0 and 3.
+Sets the feed update start time within the one minute feed update window (see Adafruit Throttling Control).
+Set to 0 if you only have one Enviro Monitor,

-"aio_household_prefix": "<The Adafruit IO Key Prefix for the household you’re monitoring (see Adafruit IO Naming Convention)>",
+"aio_household_prefix": "The Adafruit IO Key Prefix for the household you’re monitoring (see Adafruit IO Naming Convention)",

-"aio_location_prefix": "< The Adafruit IO Key Prefix for the location of this particular Enviro Monitor.
+"aio_location_prefix": "The Adafruit IO Key Prefix for the location of this particular Enviro Monitor.
-Use ‘indoor’ for an indoor monitor or ‘outdoor’ for an outdoor monitor. (see Adafruit IO Naming Convention)>",
+Use ‘indoor’ for an indoor monitor or ‘outdoor’ for an outdoor monitor. (see Adafruit IO Naming Convention)",

-"aio_package": "<Set to ‘Premium Plus’ or ‘Premium’ or ‘Basic Air’ or ’ Basic Combo’.
+"aio_package": Set to "Premium Plus" or "Premium" or "Basic Air" or "Basic Combo"

 You will need an Adafruit IO+ account in order to use ‘Premium Plus’ or ‘Premium’ packages and an Enviro Monitor Indoor Plus (equipped with an SGP30 eCO2/TVOC sensor) for the ‘Premium Plus’ package (see Adafruit IO Packages)>",

 ### Adafruit IO Feed, Dashboard and Block Setup